adriandeleon/BasicSwingApp/README.md

 ## Building and running the app.

+You have three options for running your app:
+- Use a Fat Jar.
+- Create a Installer.
+- Compile your app as a native executable for your platform.

+Each one has its pros and cons: A Fat Jar needs a JDK installed on your computer to run, but it is completely platform independent.

+You can create an installer with `jpackage`, This will create a self-running app with a custom JDK packaged for your platform.
+You will need to create one for each platform (Linux, MacOS and Windows)

+You can also use [GraalVM](https://www.graalvm.org/) to create a native executable.
+Your app is no longer platform independent, You will also need to instrument your app before compiling it to an executable.

 ### Build and run a Fat Jar:

 To build a Fat Jar (with all the dependencies), run: